SubversionRando/SubversionRando/readme.md

 The 10 bestiary entries are: Torizo, Spore Spawn, Kraid, Crocomire, Phantoon, Botwoon, Draygon, Ridley, Metroids, Aurora Unit

-note: The Metroids entry is triggered by picking up the item in extract storage, and it only works if the space port is not crashed yet.
+note: The Metroids entry is triggered by picking up the item in extract storage, and it only works if the space port is not crashed.